 – I think the first was supposed to have been with GORGOROTH in 1996.
 The latest was after “World Collapse”, I might have been guilty for that one but I can’t remember.
 I don’t really recall many details about any of this; it’s such a travesty that I’ve done my utmost to banish it from memory.

-One tour that ended up going forward despite first being cancelled was The Black War Tour with WATAIN in February 2002.
+One venture which ended up going forward despite first being cancelled was the February 2002 Black War Tour with WATAIN.

-– The night before we left, Hräsvelg allegedly came down with a near-fatal stomach bug – Jonathon (drums) and I didn’t have much choice but to cancel.
-WATAIN talked us into going ahead anyway, with Necromorbus (then FUNERAL MIST drummer who played bass in WATAIN at the time) filling in for me while I acted guitarist – an unfortunate arrangement since I don’t actually play guitar.
+– The night before we left, Hräsvelg allegedly came down with a near-fatal stomach bug so Jonathon (drums) and I didn’t have much choice but to cancel.
+WATAIN talked us into going ahead anyway, with Necromorbus – then-FUNERAL MIST drummer who played bass in WATAIN – filling in for me while I acted guitarist.
+An unfortunate arrangement for everyone involved, especially seeing as how I don’t actually play guitar.

-Necromorbus wasn’t the tour’s only mercenary; Mörk, then drummer of Stockholm black metal infamy MALIGN, was recruited to stand in for WATAIN guitarist Pelle Forsberg, who’d sliced his hand open with a broken bottle.
+Necromorbus wasn’t the tour’s only hired gun; Mörk, then drummer of Stockholm black metal infamy MALIGN, had been recruited to stand in for WATAIN guitarist Pelle Forsberg who’d sliced his hand open with a broken bottle.
 Kolgrim points out that since WATAIN frontman Erik Danielsson is originally a drummer, the two bands consisted entirely of five drummers and one bass player.

 So, what did it sound like?

 – Don’t know, don’t want to know – in all probability like absolute shit.
 We managed to make it through the entire tour alive though, for which there were no guarantees considering the madness that went on.
-I had to do most of the driving since our two ‘tour managers’ had been in possession of their driver’s licenses for a combined total of eight weeks and did as such not excel at driving.
+I had to do most of the driving since our two ‘tour managers’ had been in possession of their licenses for a combined total of eight weeks and did as such not excel behind the wheel.
 There are enough stories about this roving pandemonium to fill a book.